openziti/ziti-doc/docusaurus/blog/zitification/prometheus/part2.md

 #### Deploy `reflectz`

-With the identity enrolled, we can now install the helm chart from openziti, and install our demonstraction workload: `reflectz`.
+With the identity enrolled, we can now install the helm chart from openziti, and install our demonstration workload: `reflectz`.
 Notice that to deploy `reflectz` we need to supply an identity to the workload using `--set-file reflectIdentity`.
 This identity will be used to 'Bind' the services the workload exposes.
 We also need to define what the service names are we want to allow that identity to bind.
 We do this using the `--set serviceName` and `--set prometheusServiceName` flags.